 The college counseling staff visit classes throughout the academic year to conduct workshops with all grade levels and share important information with students regarding the college program.
 Special emphasis is placed on preparing all students, particularly those in the early stages of Upper School, for the College Day program each April.

 College Entrance Exam Preparation

-Students gain exposure to preliminary versions of the college entrance exams beginning in Grade 9 with the ACT Aspire, continuing with the PSAT in Grades 10 and 11.
-Through our partnership with the test preparation firm Kaplan Test Prep, PA offers a free practice ACT for juniors each fall, presentations on test preparation, and access to PA-specific prep course offerings (with financial aid available).
-As a service to both our own students and the wider community, PA serves as an administration site for the ACT three times each academic year.
+Students gain exposure to preliminary versions of the college entrance exams with the PSAT in Grades 10 and 11.
+Through our partnership with the test preparation organization, Breakaway Test Prep, PA offers a free practice ACT for sophomores in the spring and juniors in the fall, with presentations on test preparation, and access to on site test prep course offerings (with fee assistance for qualified students).
+As a service to both our own students and the wider community, PA serves as an administration site for the ACT four times each year.

-Recognizing that every student’s college search can unfold at a different pace, students are assigned a college counselor in the Grade 10.
-Individual appointments with students begin as early as spring of Grade 10 and start officially in the winter of Grade 11 and continue throughout Grade 12.
+Recognizing that every student’s college search can unfold at a different pace, students are assigned a college counselor at the conclusion of Grade 9.
+Individual appointments with students begin as early as the summer prior to Grade 10 and start officially in the winter of Grade 11 and continue throughout Grade 12.